ka1130/just-sudo-it/_posts/2017-04-04-gulp-basics.md

 Let’s define this task:

+{% highlight javascript %}
 gulp.task("watch", function() {
     gulp.watch("src/scss/**/*.scss", ["sass"]);
 });
+{% endhighlight %}<br>

-As you have probably guessed, the first parameter in a source path (“**” means I want Gulp to look for all of the files in my scss folder and then get all of the files with the .scss extension).
+As you have probably guessed, the first parameter in a source path `**` means I want Gulp to look for all of the files in my scss folder and then get all of the files with the .scss extension).
 The second parameter is an array of tasks for the watcher to keep track of.
 In our case, we only want to watch for “sass”.

 You already know how to run this task:

+{% highlight javascript %}
 gulp watch
+{% endhighlight %}<br>
 This way we start the watch mode.
-If you want to stop it, hit Ctrl + C.
+If you want to stop it, hit `Ctrl + C`.

 ## Listening for changes

 The last thing I am going to cover is something which I hope you’ll find really neat: live reloading your web project on your browser.
 We can handle this with a BrowserSync plugin.
 It is not a Gulp module but it doesn’t matter, we can use it anyhow.
 Let’s install it:

+{% highlight javascript %}
 npm install browser-sync gulp --save-dev
+{% endhighlight %}<br>
 ...and define as a variable in our gulpfile.js:

+{% highlight javascript %}
 var browserSync = require(“browser-sync”);
+{% endhighlight %}<br>
 Time to create a task called “sync” (or anything you like) which will look like this:

+{% highlight javascript %}
 gulp.task("sync", function() {
     browserSync.init({
         server: "src/"
     });
 });
+{% endhighlight %}<br>

-Inside the browserSync.init() function we define a configuration object which in this case contains simply the path to our project.
-Since I usually keep all my source files in a folder called “src” (as mentioned above), I have declared server: “src/”.
+Inside the `browserSync.init()` function we define a configuration object which in this case contains simply the path to our project.
+Since I usually keep all my source files in a folder called “src” (as mentioned above), I have declared server: `src/`.
 If you decided to put all your files directly within your main project’s directory, your task may look like this:

+{% highlight javascript %}
 gulp.task(“sync”, function() {
     browserSync.init({
         server: {